Studio D: Founding

 At first, Studio D relied on freelancers and the few women already employed by the NFB.
-The first members were Yuki Yoshida and Margaret Pettigrew, both producers, and Shannon as Executive Producer.
-Great Grand Mother became the first film released by Studio D, but it had already begun production by independent filmmakers Anne Wheeler and Lorna Rasmussen through their company, Filmwest Associates.
+The first members were Yuki Yoshida and Margaret Pettigrew, both producers, with Shannon as Executive Producer.
+Great Grand Mother was the first film released by Studio D, but it had already begun production by independent filmmakers Anne Wheeler and Lorna Rasmussen through their company, Filmwest Associates.
 A portrayal of early women settlers on the Canadian prairies, it combined interviews, recreations, and voice-over narratives from archival letters and diaries.
 Shannon recalled, “When we previewed it for the branch program committee, we used some footage of an elder woman, a midwife who also dressed bodies for burial.
 I thought it was riveting.
 The head of the committee pronounced it boring.”

-The films produced in the beginning were very much within the cinema verité tradition of the NFB and Challenge for Change.
+The films produced in the beginning were very much within the cinema verité tradition of the NFB and its social documentary program Challenge for Change.
 An emphasis on the recuperation of Canadian’s women’s history led to the re-release of NFB films from the 1940s and 50s as an educational package called How They Saw Us in 1977.
 The use of inter-titles to re-contextualize the films from a feminist perspective drew attention to "the evidence of the patriarchal camera eye" of the NFB.

 More women joined the Studio, including Challenge for Change veterans Bonnie Sherr Klein (who had left the NFB but returned for the chance to work in an all-woman environment) and Dorothy Todd Hénaut.
-Beverly Shaffer was the first Studio D filmmaker to win an Academy Award in 1979 for her film, I'll Find a Way, part of the Children of Canada Series.
-Other early members included Ginny Stikeman, who later rose to become Executive Producer of Studio D, Margaret Wescott, Gloria Demers, Susan Huyke, Margaret Wong, and Signe Johansson.
+In 1979, Beverly Shaffer was the first Studio D filmmaker to win an Academy Award for her film, I'll Find a Way, part of the Children of Canada Series.
+Other early members included Ginny Stikeman, who later became Executive Producer of Studio D, Margaret Wescott, Gloria Demers, Susan Huyke, Margaret Wong, and Signe Johansson.
 Freelancers who collaborated with Studio D included Anne Henderson, Irene Angelico, Donna Read, Sharon McGowan, and Moira Simpson.